 - Black cumin was shown to be effective even in the presence of oxidative stress in making the breast cancer cells inactive.
 (6)

 Epigallocatechin gallate, or EGCG, is a potential antioxidant that is available in the commonly used beverage, tea.
-The cancer preventive activities of EGCG have been studied extensively and its tumor inhibiting activities have been shown in cancers of various organs.
+The cancer preventive activities of EGCG have been studied extensively and its tumour inhibiting activities have been shown in cancers of various organs.
 (7)

 - EGCG has shown cell death and enhancing the natural cell death mechanism of the breast cancer cells.
 (8)

-- The antioxidant properties of EGCG prevent damage to the healthy cells while the antitumor activities prevent the formation and growth of abnormal cells.
+- The antioxidant properties of EGCG prevent damage to the healthy cells while the antitumour activities prevent the formation and growth of abnormal cells.
 This natural, non-toxic agent can be used in the treatment of breast cancers.
 (9)

 - When EGCG was given orally to breast cancer patients undergoing treatment with radiotherapy, EGCG was shown to enhance the effect of radiotherapy in these patients.
 (10)